What Is Copaxone?

 - Bowel function problems

-Which symptoms someone experiences can vary.
+Symptoms may vary from person to person.
 One person’s experience of multiple sclerosis can be very different from someone else’s.
 The symptoms may also change over the course of the disease depending on which nerves in the body are impacted.

 What Are the Types of MS?